mlocardpaulet/TCR_ABStim2018/README.md

 The scripts used for the statistical testing of the data (including kinetics normalisation and replacement of missing values) are in the folder `StatisticalAnalysis`. **IT CONTAINS THE MANUAL CORRECTION OF SEVERAL NAMING ISSUES IN THE ORIGINAL TABLES**.
 The same folder contains the script used for the statistical analysis of the proteome.

 The clustering of the phosphorylation sites is performed with the scripts in the folder `tsne`.
 It was performed usign ClusterX on the coordinates of a tsne of the regulated sites (mean values of the biological repeats after 200 loops).
 The kinetics were scaled (row-wise).
+The corresponding report files are `03_PhosphositesClustering.Rmd/html` and `04_tsne.Rmd/html` for the clustering and tSNE figure for the paper, respectively.

 I made a PCA plot of the regulated phosphorylation sites in the `PCA` document.